devonartis/amazon-ec2-native-infrastructure-security-workshop/docs/labsteps.md

 12.    **Next**, we can choose rules we want to test against, but we can do that later too if we **Skip** it for now.
 13.    **Confirm** these choices to enable Config to monitor all changes to our environment.
 And we’ll see that in a bit.
 Now that we’ve got good logging of the Control Plane (API commands and Changes to the environment), let’s turn on logging of the Data Plane.
-14. Then, let us use a **Service** like **GuardDuty** to monitor logs in near-real-time for security anomalies.
+14. Then, let us use a **Service** like **GuardDuty** to monitor logs in near real time for security anomalies.
 15. After **Getting Started** we can quickly enable this service with just one click.
 It’s that easy.
-What is GuardDuty monitoring, we’ll check that out later.
+We'll check out what GuardDuty monitoring is later.

 When we looked at our on-premises environment we identified that disjointed security tooling, lack of insight into what’s going on in the environment, and difficulty managing change control and permissions in the environment all led to risks becoming problems pretty fast.
 With the services we just enabled, we’ll see how we now have complete insight into who’s doing what in the environment, what changes are being made, and if and when problems start to arise.